SNaveenMathew/ml_book/linear_regression.md

 Let us recap the assumptions in this section:

 1. The model is linear: variables may be transfored to incorporate non-linear effects, but the model is linear with respect to the coefficients.
 Example: $Y = \beta_0 + \beta_1 X_1 + \beta_2 X_1^2$ is a linear model with independent variables $(X_1, X_1^2)$
 2. The error is *normally distributed* with *zero* mean and *constant variance* that is independent of $X$: this statement often causes misinterpretation.
-One common misinterpretations is that the independent variables should be normally distributed (mentioned in "The story of normality of ... independent variables in linear regression" section of [introduction](introduction.md)).
+One common misinterpretations is that the independent variables should be normally distributed (mentioned in "The story of normality of ... independent variables in linear regression" section of [introduction](introduction.md))
+    a.
+No heteroskedasticity: variance of the error is independent of X and is constant throughout.
+A weaker form is: $\hat{\sigma}^2$ is approximately the same over the range of independent variables $X$
+3. The sample covariance matrix is invertible.
+In other words, the independent variables don't exhibit high levels of multicollinearity
+4. No 'autocorrelation'; the errors are independent
+    a.
+A weaker form is: 'lagged' residue terms are not strongly correlated

+**Note:**

+1. In the above definition of the model there is no uncertainty in the measurement of independent variables.
+However, it is possible to accommodate for uncertainties in $X$ in linear regression
+2. More special properties can be derived if the distribution of independent variables is multivariate normal.
+However, this condition is not necessary for the validity of a linear regression model

 <script>
     pseudocode.renderElement(document.getElementById("coordinateDescent"));